 3.4.3.
-Workplace Based Learning (WPBL)
+Workplace Based Learning (WPBL) or Practical Laboratory Exposure

 The Department of Dental Sciences requires the student to undergo a period of experiential learning as part of the programme (Dental Technology and Dental Assisting).
 All prescribed subjects and the prescribed experiential component must be passed in order to obtain sufficient credits to qualify for the qualification.
-Although the Institution undertakes to assist the student in obtaining suitable experiential learning placement, the onus is on the student to attempt to find an "employer".
+The Institution undertakes to assist the student in obtaining suitable experiential learning placement.
 The employer must be accredited by the Institution for the purposes of experiential learning.
+Students registered for Applied Dental Technology III are required to provide the department with proof of having completed Workplace Based Learning at a commercial laboratory.